Adapting to change: How to better handle change at work - main region

 7. Be patient with yourself, persevere and ask for help if needed

-It takes time and perseverance to adapt to change and you may not see differences overnight.
-Remember also that asking for help is a sign of strength, not a sign of weakness, so make sure you are talking to people who can help keep you on track.
+It takes time and perseverance to adapt to change and learn how to demonstrate adaptability at work.
+As a result, you may not see differences overnight.
+If needed, ask for help.
+Asking for help is a sign of strength, not a sign of weakness, so make sure you are talking to people who can help keep you on track.
 If you are struggling to adapt to a particular change you are facing, then ask to be directed to any relevant employee assistance programmes or training resources that could help you.
-Talk to your manager about signing up to Hays online learning - Hays Thrive, which provides a full library of training courses that could help.
+Talk to your manager about signing up to Hays Learning, which provides a full library of training courses that could help.

 8. Broaden your comfort zone